 Another Talley observation: “First Ladies have always been held like specimens under a media microscope.”

-Related headline: “Michelle Obama Looks Awkward On Her Vogue Cover.”Liz Cox Barrett is a freelance writer and graphic designer in Kalispell, Montana.
-She worked as a newspaper journalist in Denver and Kalispell for 20 years.
+Related headline: “Michelle Obama Looks Awkward On Her Vogue Cover.”Liz Cox Barrett is a writer at CJR.